robertlestak/cert-manager-sync/README.md

     cert-manager-sync.lestak.sh/max-sync-attempts: "5" # limit the number of retries to 5, after which you will need to manually resolve the underlying issue and reset/remove the failed-sync-attempts annotation cert-manager-sync.lestak.sh/failed-sync-attempts: "0" # number of failed sync attempts, will be auto-filled by operator cert-manager-sync.lestak.sh/next-retry: "2022-01-01T00:00:00Z" # next retry time (RFC3339), will be auto-filled by operator.
-Remove this if you want to retry immediately.
+Remove this if you want to retry immediately. cert-manager-sync.lestak.sh/hash: "abc123" # hash of the secret for tracking changes, will be auto-filled by operator
 data:
   tls.crt: ""
   tls.key: ""